Ethernet Networking

 By default, you can only connect one client.
 This is because there's a single Ethernet port.

-How to set up a DHCP host
+How to set up as a DHCP host

 To set up the Ethernet port as a DHCP host: